HelenHelene/eportfolio/NS/NS_Assignment3.md

 <br>

 #### Introduction
 Reflecting on my journey through the Network Security module in the MSc Computer Science program, I find it both valuable and challenging.
-This module has not only enriched my understanding of many professional terms and ethics in the field but has also significantly impacted my professional and personal development.
+This module has increased my understanding of various professional terms and ethics in the field and has enriched my professional and personal development.

 #### Summary of Learning Outcomes
-Throughout this module, I explored various aspects of network security, including legal, social, ethical, and professional issues faced by information security and risk professionals.
+During this module, I explored various aspects of network security, including legal, social, ethical, and professional issues faced by information security and risk professionals.
 The module covered techniques for scanning, evaluating, and mitigating network vulnerabilities, providing a solid understanding of vulnerability assessment basics, especially in web applications.
 Key assignments included conducting a Vulnerability Audit and Assessment, presenting the results in an Executive Summary, and reflecting on personal development.

 The assignments required a deep dive into real-world applications of network security principles.
 For example, the first [Baseline Analysis and Plan assignment](NS_Assignment1.md) for the Gin & Juice Shop (G&J) project taught me how to analyze network vulnerabilities in detail and develop a comprehensive plan for assessment.
 The subsequent [Results and Executive Summary assignment](NS_Assignment2.md) helped me communicate technical findings to non-technical stakeholders effectively.
 These tasks, though challenging, provided invaluable insights into the practicalities of network security.